 Chances are, you still have questions about CPA Evolution.
 These top five takeaways put the changes in perspective:

-- If you passed BEC before 2024, it would replace the discipline section requirement.
+- If BEC is passed before 2024 then BEC will replace the discipline sections.

-- AUD, FAR and REG will carry over and serve as core credit.
+- FAR, REG, and AUD will carry over and serve as core credit.

 2. The 18-month passing window remains in effect.